AlgebraicJulia/ModelExploration.jl/README.md

        - Because models are getting more and more complex, we want to stop as soon as we get the functionality we need.
 - We can further constrain the outputs of `Generators` either by mere `Filters` or by `Chase` constraints.

-As an algebraic data type, then, the required data is:
+As an informal summary, the required data is, as an algebraic data type:
 ```
 SearchSpace := {schema :: ACSetSchema,  gens :: [Generator]}